cube-drone/build-a-the-web-presentation/0 - Structure.md

-# Full Stack: How to Build a Social Network
+# How to Build a Social Network

 ## Intro
 Hi!
 This is a little microproject I want to do: I want to talk a little bit about every single topic that you'll need to know about on your path to building a WEB APPLICATION.